SteinmetzLab/SteinmetzLab.github.io/npultra_pd.md

 <p>The Steinmetz Lab is committed to making neuroscience a more open and inclusive field, so we strongly encourage applications from individuals with non-traditional backgrounds or from underrepresented groups.
 See our statement on diversity in science <a href="/dei/">here</a>.

 <p>To apply, please send a CV and a brief statement of your background and interest in the position to Nick Steinmetz at nick.steinmetz@gmail.com.
 Informal inquiries are welcome - please get in touch if you would like more information!
-We aim to start this position as soon as possible so please be in touch by Friday Aug 21.